Welcome to today's edition of the Rush 24-7 podcast.

 I bought a Ronnie Lott New York Jets jersey at the auction at the St. Hope Academy.

-He does Kevin's doing great work with this thing, and he always he uh he always has.
+Kevin's doing great work with this thing.

-They fire the inspector general.
+They fire the Inspector General.

 And they still fire the IG.